netsec-ethz/scion-tutorials/content/config/check.md

 Run `scion.sh status` or `supervisor/supervisor.sh status`.

-### Inspect log files

-Log files for the SCION services are located in `/var/log/scion`.
+### Check the border router interface status

-Inspect the control service's log file using e.g. `less -f /var/log/scion/cs*.log`, to check that
+*   Inspect the border router's log (using `sudo journactl -u scion-border-router@br-1.service`) to check that the bidirectional-forwarding detection (bfd) handshake completed and the interfaces are "active":

-*   Interfaces are considered `active`:
-    Check that the log mentions `Activated interface ...`, not followed by a later `interface went down`.
+    Check that the log mentions `Transitioned from state ... to state Up`, not followed by a later `... to state Down`.

-*   Beacons are received successfully:
+*   Alternatively, you can check the same information in metrics of the border router, exposed by default on localhost, port 30442.

+    ```
+    curl -sfS localhost:30442/metrics | grep router_interface_up

+    # HELP router_interface_up Either zero or one depending on whether the interface is up.
+    # TYPE router_interface_up gauge
+    router_interface_up{interface="1",isd_as="1-ff00:0:112",neighbor_isd_as="1-ff00:0:110"} 1
+    ```

+### Check that beacons are registered

+An AS needs to receive path construction beacons from it's upstream provider AS(es) in order to be able to communicate.

+*   Inspect the control service's log (using `sudo journalctl -u scion-control-service@cs-1.service`) to check that beacons are registered successfully.

-    Check that you find entries `Registered beacons ...`.
+    Check that you find entries `Registered beacons ...`, with `"count": 1` (any non-zero count).

+*   Alternatively, you can check the same information in metrics of the control service, exposed by default on localhost, port 30454.

+    ```
+    curl --silent localhost:30454/metrics | grep registered_beacons_total

+    # HELP bs_beaconing_registered_beacons_total Number of beacons registered
+    # TYPE bs_beaconing_registered_beacons_total counter
+    bs_beaconing_registered_beacons_total{in_if_id="1",result="ok_success",seg_type="down",start_ia="1-ff00:0:110"} 2
+    bs_beaconing_registered_beacons_total{in_if_id="1",result="ok_updated",seg_type="up",start_ia="1-ff00:0:110"} 1
+    ```

+    Note: this returns an empty result if no beacons have been recieved.

 ### Ping

 Ping somebody!
-Run `scmp echo` to send an "SCMP echo request"; this is just like the `ping` command for IP.
+Run `scion ping` to send an "SCMP echo request"; this is just like the `ping` command for IP.

 The syntax is:

-    scmp echo -remote [destination SCION address]
+    scion ping [destination SCION address]

-where a SCION address has the form `ISD-AS,[IP]`.
+where a SCION address has the form `ISD-AS,IP`.
 An example of pinging a host in the attachment point AS in Korea would look as follows:

-    $ scmp echo -remote 20-ffaa:0:1404,[0.0.0.0]
+    $ scion ping 20-ffaa:0:1404,0.0.0.0
     Using path:
       Hops: [17-ffaa:1:15b 1>169 17-ffaa:0:1107 1>4 17-ffaa:0:1102 2>2 17-ffaa:0:1103 4>8 17-ffaa:0:1101 11>3 19-ffaa:0:1302 1>7 19-ffaa:0:1301 3>5 18-ffaa:0:1201 3>5 20-ffaa:0:1401 7>1 20-ffaa:0:1403 3>47 20-ffaa:0:1404] Mtu: 1472
-    200 bytes from 20-ffaa:0:1404,[0.0.0.0] scmp_seq=0 time=383.578ms
+    200 bytes from 20-ffaa:0:1404,0.0.0.0 scmp_seq=0 time=383.578ms
-    200 bytes from 20-ffaa:0:1404,[0.0.0.0] scmp_seq=1 time=381.763ms
+    200 bytes from 20-ffaa:0:1404,0.0.0.0 scmp_seq=1 time=381.763ms

 {% include alert type="Tip" content="